Beach volleyball - American champions crash out

 Rogers and Dalhausser were defeated by two sets to nil on the score of 21-17, 21-19.

-The Californians, who maintain a calm and relaxed demeanour both on and off the court, were remarkably philosophical about their loss just minutes later.
+The Californians, who maintain a calm and relaxed demeanor both on and off the court, were remarkably philosophical about their loss just minutes later.

 "I've realised over the last eight years that the Olympics are cool, and it's really cool to win a gold medal, believe me, I know, but in light of what's important to me, personally, my relationship with my wife, my kids, my faith, that Olympic loss or win pales in comparison," said Rogers.